 Linen

-The pros: It’s as cool as cotton and just as breathable, making it the coolest fabric for summer in the UK along with cotton, especially for a linen midi dress style or a mini dress.
+The Pros: It’s as light as cotton and just as breathable, making it ideal summer material for summer in Britain along with cottons, especially for a linen medium-length dress style or for a mini dress.
 Linen is a light, loosely woven natural fiber that is sustainable.
-In fact, it requires less water to grow than cotton does.
-We make it from the flax plant, which means it keeps you cool as heat escapes from the body and it dries fast, which is a major plus.
-It doesn’t stick to the body, which is great when it’s hot, and itsanti-bacterial, too.
-And another important plus: the more you wash it, the less it creases.
+In fact, linen requires less water to grow than cotton does.
+We make linen from the flax plant, which means it keeps you cool as heat escapes from the body and it dries fast, which is a major plus.
+Linen doesn’t stick to the body, which is great when it’s hot, and it’s anti-bacterial, too.
+And another important plus: the more you wash linen, the less it creases.
 You can always get the creases out by hanging the garment in your shower to steam.
-And let’s not forget – it’s very durable, too.
+And let’s not forget – linen is very durable, too, which is why it’s chosen by men and women worldwide.

-The cons: It’s a known fact: linen creases easily.
+The Cons: It’s a known fact: linen creases easily.
 Sometimes designers use the creases in their creations to make the garment unique, but it can be a problem.
 It may keep you chilled when it’s hot outside, but linen does retain heat.
-And here’s one of our tips: you shouldn’t use a tumble dryer on it: rather dry on the line for the air to circulate if possible.
+And here’s one of our tips: you shouldn’t use a tumble dryer on it: rather leave it out in the sun on the line for the air to circulate if possible.

-· Poplin: With its distinctively ribbed texture and tight weave, this cotton fabric gives a unique lustre that resembles silk.
-Previously we used to make this fabric out of silk and wool, but these days it’s a lightweight cotton blend that’s light, drapes beautifully and is great to beat the heat.
+• Poplin: With its distinctively ribbed texture and tight weave, this cotton fabric gives a unique lustre that resembles silk.
+Previously we used to make this fabric out of silk and wool, but these days it’s a lightweight cotton blend that’ drapes beautifully and is great to beat the heat.
 It also doesn’t wrinkle or smell on a hot day.
 A major boon in the summer months.
-Sadly, it’s not that hard-wearing, and, like cotton, it’s prone to shrink in the wash.
+Sadly, it’s not that durable, and, like cottons, it’s prone to shrink in the wash.

 Note: